Are language models rational? The case of coherence norms and belief revision: Coherence norms for language models

-Belief in humans is subject to the norms of rationality.
-We are not always rational, but we ought to be, which is to say: we are under the norms of rationality, even if we don't always live up to those requirements.
-Rationality itself is complex, and the requirement to be rational can be analyzed as a series of distinct norms.
+The norms of epistemic rationality can themselves be analyzed as a series of distinct norms.
 One core part of these norms are coherence norms, which concern how the internal states of a system ought to relate to each other.
-Other norms of rationality concern the proper response to reasons or to evidence.
+Other norms of rationality concern the proper response to reasons or evidence.
 How the different parts of rationality relate to each other is itself controversial, but we will simply focus on coherence norms in the following.\footnote{See \cite{kolodny:rational}, \cite{kiesewetter:norm}, \cite{worsnip:fitting} and many others for the debate about whether coherence norms are derivative on norms tied to responding to reasons or whether they are an independent group of norms of rationality.}

 Coherence norms come in different kinds, most notably as ones concerning full belief and ones concerning degrees of, or strength of belief.
 Most notably among the former are norms concerning logical coherence and among the latter are norms about probabilistic coherence.
 Logical coherence norms concern the relation of our beliefs to each other with respect to logical implication and consistency.
 To give a simple example, a logical coherence norm might demand that one ought not to believe a particular proposition $p$ as well as its negation $\neg p$.
 Probabilistic coherence norms in general also come in different kinds.
 One kind concerns belief about probabilities itself.
 For example, a norm might demand that one ought not to believe that the probability that it is going to rain is 90\%, and also believe that the probability that it is not going to rain is 60\%.
 But besides beliefs explicitly about probabilities, there are also coherence norms tied to subjective probabilities or credences.
 Credences correspond to how strongly one believes a particular proposition.
 So, to believe that Paris is in France with credence 99\% is to believe it very strongly, but it is not itself a belief about probabilities.
 Therefore to believe that Paris is in France with 99\% credence is not the same as to believe that the chance that Paris is in France is 99\%.
 Credences should be coherent, and the view that they should satisfy the axioms of probability theory is generally called {\em probabilism}.
 For example, probabilism holds that if your credence that $p$ is $x$, then your credence that $\neg p$ ought to be $(1-x)$, for $x \in [0,1]$.
 We will not discuss coherence norms tied to beliefs explicitly about probabilities in this paper, but focus on logical coherence and the coherence of credences instead.